 Mentoring vs Coaching Conversations

 Differentiating coaching from mentoring is an important step in creating the desired coaching culture.
-There is a presumption that these two types of conversations mean the same thing but really are not and produce different outcomes involving different types of skills used.
-The biggest difference is the approach that each of these conversations utilize.
-It is important to recognize when you are going in and out of these development conversations.
-To help you do this successfully, below is a description of mentoring and coaching conversations.
+There is a presumption that these two types of conversations mean the same thing but there are some nuances to them.
+Mentoring and coaching produce different outcomes and involve different types of skills.
+To help you do this successfully, below is a description of differences between mentoring and coaching conversations.

 Mentoring is a voluntary relationship where there is usually a senior, more experienced person who provides personal and career assistance to a more junior, less experienced person.
 Mentoring is more of a “learn from me” approach.
 In the mentoring role, it is expected that the mentor, who is a subject matter expert, will share their experiences and give advice and guidance to the mentee.

-In coaching, the coach is in a role to facilitate self-awareness on behalf of the coaching partner.
+In coaching, the coach is in a role to facilitate self-awareness on behalf of the coaching partner and is more of “learn with me” approach.
 The coach is asking open-ended questions, does not have to be the subject matter expert, does not have to be of the same rank, rate, or specialty, uses active listening, demonstrates empathy, and asks powerful questions to empower the coaching partner.
 The coaching partner is inspired to take accountability and ownership of their development.